Hades2001/AMSPlusCore/README.md

 AMS Plus is an extension device for the Bambu 3D printer's Automatic Material System (AMS) designed to support the automatic identification of third-party filaments.

+> [!IMPORTANT]
+>
+> Please note that the latest security update from Bambu will cause this project to become ineffective.
+The current version of the project requires MQTTS support.
+If you wish to continue using the project, please keep an eye on Bambu’s latest announcements and either retain the current firmware version or run in developer mode.

 [![Discord](./image/Discord.png)](https://discord.gg/RbESV7gd)

 ![alt text](./image/AMSplus_img.png)